unknown321/wampy/MAKING_OF.md

 way of writing same code, but in another way?
 If Sony legal people are reading this, please help.
 I want to be friends with you, not in some legal hellhole because of 90 lines of "do nothing" code.

+Winamp base skin is taken from Winamp Skin Museum.
+Skin is not present as a `.wsz` file in Winamp 2.95 installation, where did it come from?
+WACUP does not include Winamp files; instead, it downloads Winamp installer and extracts needed files (which ones?) for you.
+I *think* that workaround violates license agreement.
+For user convenience base skin is included in installer, hopefully Llama Group will be nice about it.

 But what about license of Wampy itself?
 I want my code to be free to read, but not sold as an exclusive software mod in some audiophile shop on the other side the world.
 GPL does not cover these cases, but Commons Clause does.
 That's why Wampy is licensed under Commons Clause / GPLv3.